 periodic indications for the forwarding of broadcast signals/channels.

-Obtaining the necessary NCR-MT configuration information for receiving the L1/L2 signaling of SCI from RRC should be preferred.
-Instead, obtaining configuration information from OAM can lead to reduced inter-operability between the NCR and the gNB.
+Obtaining the necessary NCR-MT configuration information for receiving the L1/L2 signaling of SCI from RRC should is supported (Option 1).

 Whether the NCR-MT necessary configuration for receiving L1/L2 signaling of SCI comes from RRC or OAM, the NCR-MT behaves according to said L1/L2 signaling, when available, and to Rel-17 otherwise.
 That is, the behavior of the NCR-MT is not hard-coded.